 - Who are the biggest talents in your competitor and why they work for the company?

 And here are some very useful techniques and methods to find out the answer to the above questions.

 You also can find former employees and new hires.
-Check in details the profiles of the employees – their qualifications, previous jobs, positions, skills, certificates, and etc.
+Carefully check the profiles of the employees – their qualifications, previous jobs, positions, skills, certificates, etc.

 This is precious information about the people’s level of knowledge, experience, and professionalism.